ukos-git/photoframe/README.md

 List of Improvements
 =============
+* Installation scripts make use of the [raspi-config](https://github.com/RPi-Distro/raspi-config) script
 * Shuffle playback mode
 * upload media via web interface
 * scan for media that was not emailed